18praneeth/RVCE-7th-Sem-CSE-lab-programs-CGVR-PADP/README.md

 - [ ] Write a program to create a color cube and spin it using OpenGL transformations.
 The output must be adjusted suitably when the window is resized or moved to a new position.

+### Working examples on OpenMP directives, Enviornment variables and rutime libraries

+-[ ] 1. a) Write an OpenMP program that computes the value of PI using Monto-Carlo Algorithm
+        a) Write an MPI program that computes the value of PI using Monto-Carlo Algorithm -[ ] 2.
+Write an OpenMP program that computes a simple matrix-matrix multiplication using dynamic memory allocation.
+-[ ] 4.
+Write an OpenMP program to convert a color image to black and white image.